MicrosoftDocs/azure-devops-docs/docs/project/search/install-configure-search.md

 <a name="unconfig-separate-server"></a>

-### Unconfigure Search when it's configured on a separate server
+### Un-configure Search when it's configured on a separate server

 1. Uninstall the Search extension, like for Code, Work item, or Wiki, for each collection where it's installed.
 Go to the **Manage Extensions** page of each collection in your Azure DevOps Server instance.